 • Connect the module to the computer, install the driver and note down the name of the new serial port that appears in the device manager.

 • Open Hyper Terminal and select the serial port corresponding to the GPIO module.
 Click OK.

 • If everything goes well, you should be presented with a blank screen.
 Press ENTER key and the command prompt should appear.
 Commands listed in the table above can be entered here now.

 Using the GPIO module with Teraterm is just as easy.
 Please follow the steps below.

-• Run Teraterm application and select the port corresponding to the GPIO module in the “New connection” dialog and click OK.
+• Run the TeraTerm application and select the port corresponding to the GPIO module in the “New connection” dialog and click OK.

 • Press ENTER key on the main window and a command prompt should appear as in the image below.

 • Enter the command at the command prompt.
-Example “ver” command and response is in the image below.
+Example “ver” command and response are in the image below.

 Controlling the module using a custom program